-Significant variances are noted as follows: During the six months ended December 31, 2014, heap leach pad operations transitioned to care and maintenance, which resulted in reduced operating expenses.
+Significant variances are noted as follows: During the nine months ended March 31, 2015, heap leach pad operations transitioned to care and maintenance, which resulted in reduced operating expenses.
 Salaries, wages, benefits and subcontractor expenses decreased due to the Company's decreased staff complement in both the Vancouver office and Bullhead City operations as a result of the cost reduction program initiated in the third quarter of fiscal 2014.
 In addition to the retrenchment, senior management and directors experienced significant wage and consulting fee reductions beginning July 1, 2014.
-These reductions resulted in minimal professional fees and no management fees incurred as at December 31, 2014.
+These reductions resulted in minimal professional fees and management fees incurred as at March 31, 2015.
 Travel, meetings and conferences decreased due to less management travel and fewer conferences attended as compared to the previous period.
-Depreciation expense increased as a result of leasehold improvements incurred during fiscal 2014.
-The decrease in share-based payment expenses over the comparable period related to the large issuance of options during the six months ended December 31, 2013.
-During the previous comparable period, the Company's marketing and community relations expenses were more substantial due to its participation in sponsorships and other new initiatives intended to promote awareness of its commitment to working in partnerships within Bullhead City, Also, more substantial during the previous comparable period was the Company's transfer and filing fees, which largely related to a prospective 2013 financing, which was ultimately not pursued.
-During the six months ended December 31, 2014, the Company's overall cost reduction program along with the care and maintenance status of the heap leach pad resulted in decreased marketing and community relations, office and miscellaneous, transfer agent and filing fees, and property fees.
+Depreciation expenses reflected the lower fair value of options granted during fiscal 2015 as compared to options granted in fiscal 2014.
+During the previous comparable period, the Company's marketing and community relations expenses were more substantial due to its participation in sponsorships and other new initiatives intended to promote awareness of its commitment to working in partnerships within Bullhead City.
+During the nine months ended March 31, 2015, the Company's overall cost reduction program along with the care and maintenance status of the heap leach pad resulted in decreased marketing and community relations, office and miscellaneous, transfer agent and filing fees, and property fees.